This article is part of the Why Couples Fight Series

 But whatever you choose to do with the egg, return to your spouse in a calm state.

-One of my clients quietly thanks his egg for absorbing his frustration and dutifully returns it to the refrigerator.
+One of my clients quietly thanks the egg for absorbing his frustration and dutifully returns it to the refrigerator.

 Some therapists suggest that you return to the conversation.
 I prefer that you do a check-in first.

 One of my heroes, Couples Therapist Extraordinaire Terry Real suggests a 24-hour moratorium on triggering topics.
-That’s not a bad idea either for controlling emotional flooding.
+That’s not a bad idea either.

 8. Gottman’s Four Horsemen9.
 Nagging10.
 What is Contempt?11.
 Defensiveness12.
 What is Stonewalling?13.
 My Husband and I Argue Everyday!14.
 Escalating & Time Out15.
 Effects of Angry Parents on Children